Minneapolis Wrongful Death Lawyer

 While intangible losses such as loss of companionship may not have a measurable financial value, a monetary value can be reached using various methods.

-The method used in your case may or may not be one of these means.
 If your case goes to court, a jury will award punitive damages based on what it considers fair and just.
 In a wrongful death settlement, the multipliers and methods used are negotiated by the attorneys representing the parties.

-To prevail in a wrongful death case, you must show the court that the following basic elements are true:
+To prevail in a Minnesota wrongful death case, you must show the court that the following basic elements are true:

 - A person has passed away.